peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

     public bool CanFitInInt64();

-Returns whether this object's value is an integral value, is -(2^63) or greater, and is less than 2^63.
+Returns whether this object's value is an integral value, is -(2^63) or reater, and is less than 2^63.

 <b>Return Value:</b>